-The W12 wetland is 1.68 acres in size and is not associated with streams or ponds and may have been created -or intensively modified- by human activity.
+The W12 wetland near the center of the project area is not associated with streams or ponds and may have been created -or intensively modified- by human activity.

 Based upon community input and guidance from City staff, the project emphasizes protection of streams and wetlands first and mitigation with restoration for those degraded areas within the WRPA protection zones to improve their utility for managing stormwater, maximize their value as habitat, and enhance their purpose as a recreational amenity for the community.